Depending on your personal circumstances, you may need to pay the full cost or make a financial contribution to the cost of your care.

 - minus any contribution you make

-- if adequate security for the deferred payment agreement being obtained
+- if acceptable, security for the deferred payment agreement being obtained

 The total amount that can be deferred will be governed by an equity limit of 90 per cent of the total value of your home.